anne-glerum/paper-Glerum-Geodynamic-controls-clastic-dominated-base-metal-deposits/README.md

 5o - wide rift simulations

 ## ASPECT output files
 The folder belonging to each simulation also includes ASPECT output files log.txt and statistics.
-The statistics files have been used to plot source and host rock area and potential endowment over time.
+The statistics files have been used to plot source and host rock area and potential endowment over time with the scripts provided in the /postprocessing_scripts folder.
+Raw vtu files are also included for those simulations of which snapshots are shown in the paper in the subfolder /solution.

+## FastScape output files
+Raw vtu files are included for those simulations of which snapshots are shown in the paper in the subfolder /VTK.

 ## FastScape installation details
 The FastScape version in this repository can by installed by: